akash-network/awesome-akash/pkt-miner/README.md

       - POOL4=https://stratum.zetahash.com
 ```

 For example, if a pool is not working.
-Replace the pool adddress and/or comment out the variables.
+Replace the pool address and/or comment out the variables.
 Be sure to update the sequential number for each POOL variable.

 ```
     env: